Chaps & Petticoats Square Dance Club

 A-Lessons: We hosted A lessons the spring and summer of 2010.
 We graduated 16 students.
 Advanced Square Dance consists of A-1 (49 calls) and A-2 (44 calls) and are taught together because A-dances call both levels.

-Round Dance Lessons We often host Round Dance lessons at least once a year.
+Round Dance Lessons We often host Round Dance lessons when we have enough interest.
 Lessons are $5 per night.

 When talking to people about square dancing, a lot of people remembered square dancing in PE when they were in school.
 It probably consisted of less than a dozen moves.
 The kind of dancing that is danced at clubs nowadays is called modern square dancing.
 The first level of dancing is mainstream that involves learning some 68 moves (calls) in order to dance.
 These calls are standardized so you can dance anywhere in the world and dance to the same calls.